mabamano/CVPro_Competition_Kit_V2/README.md

    - It features an object detection model capable of identifying red and green boxes.
    - Additionally, it supports custom object detection and image classification capabilities.

+   //### You can download the APK from this [Drive Link](https://drive.google.com/drive/folders/14hfHkixK2PBByAgmndw5pUGTW62IbTFV?usp=sharing)

-   ### You can download the APK from this [Drive Link](https://drive.google.com/drive/folders/14hfHkixK2PBByAgmndw5pUGTW62IbTFV?usp=sharing)
+   ### 📱 You can download the APK from this [Drive Link](https://drive.google.com/drive/folders/14hfHkixK2PBByAgmndw5pUGTW62IbTFV?usp=sharing) ⬇️

 ---